 If we don’t receive your fixed rate contract acceptance by the due date then your fixed rate contract may not be able to be established and will revert to a variable interest rate.

-Please notify BT Margin Lending in writing at least 10 business days prior to your prepayment due/start date.
+Please notify BT Margin Lending in writing at least 10 business days prior to your fixed loan due/start date.

 Please notify BT Margin Lending via fax, email or mail.